SOFTS-Arabica coffee hits two-month low, robusta also down

 * Coffee traders are seeking advance payments on any new orders from Russia as Western sanctions hit the country's financial system.

-* Vietnam's domestic coffee prices dipped on Thursday, following a tumble in London prices amid disruptions to the supply chain and payment methods as well as soaring oil prices resulting from the ongoing Russia-Ukraine conflict, traders said.
+* Vietnam's domestic coffee prices dipped following a tumble in London prices amid disruptions to the supply chain and payment methods, traders said.

 COCOA

-* However, dealers said the market was underpinned by an expected global cocoa deficit in the current 2021/22 season, driven partly by a sharp drop in production in Ghana.
+* Dealers said the market was underpinned by an expected global cocoa deficit in the current 2021/22 season, driven partly by a sharp drop in production in Ghana.

 * Ghana's graded and sealed (G&S) cocoa arrivals since the start of the season on Oct.
 1 stood at 430,000 tonnes by Feb.
 10, down 41.3% from 733,000 tonnes in same period the previous season, figures from marketing board COCOBOD showed on Thursday.